 TL;DR: Use native

 <dialog>for modals, CVA + twMerge for Tailwind variants, Framer Motion for animations, and Radix/React Aria for complex widgets.
-Only animatetransformandopacityfor 60fps performance.
+Only animatetransformandopacityfor 60fps.

 Quick Reference: React UI Component Patterns